-When you are connected to the Internet, Software Update checks Apple's Internet servers to see if any updates are available for your computer.
-You can set your MacBook to check the Apple servers periodically, and download and install updated software.
+When you are connected to the Internet, Software Update checks to see if any updates are available for your computer.
+You can set your MacBook to check for updates periodically, and then you can download and install updated software.

 To check for updated software: